brentvatne/brentvatne.github.io/_posts/2014-12-14-angular-flux-async.markdown

 For example:

+  {% highlight javascript %}
-`Store.fetchRecord(id).then((record) -> $scope.record = record)`
+    Store.fetchRecord(id).then(function(record) { $scope.record = record })
+  {% endhighlight %}

 And I also want to make sure I keep this updated with changes, so:

+  {% highlight javascript %}
-`Store.on('change', -> $scope.record = Store.getRecord())`
+    Store.on('change', function(action) { $scope.record = Store.getRecord() })
+  {% endhighlight %}

 And `Store.fetchRecord` would look something like:

+  {% highlight javascript %}
-`$http.get("/records/#{id}").then((response) -> _record = response.data)`
+    $http.get("/records/#{id}").then(function(response) { _record = response.data})
+  {% endhighlight %}

+Lastly, `Store.getRecord` is simply this:

+  {% highlight javascript %}
+    return _record;
+  {% endhighlight %}

 Easy enough, although it certainly looks a bit complicated for just fetching some data.

-But let's say we were to add on some more robust
-functionality: handling timeouts, errors, rejected auth tokens.
+But let's say we were to add on some more robust functionality: handling timeouts, errors, rejected auth tokens.
 Suddenly we're loading the store with all sorts of API related concerns.
-Wouldn't it be easier if the store itself only dealt with synchronous operations?
+Wouldn't it be easier if the store only dealt with synchronous operations?

-Inspired by [this insightful blogpost called "Async requests with React.js and Flux, revisited."](http://www.code-experience.com/async-requests-with-react-js-and-flux-revisited/) I tried out at an approach that did just that: isolated asynchronous code to API modules, and had stores only contain synchronous code.
+Inspired by [this insightful blogpost called "Async requests with React.js and Flux, revisited."](http://www.code-experience.com/async-requests-with-react-js-and-flux-revisited/) I tried out at an approach that does just that: isolates asynchronous code to API modules, and has stores only contain synchronous code, described in the following diagram.

-- When I want to update the state, for example in a directive controller, I call `Actions.fetchRecord(id)`
-- In that same controller I watch the record for the change event and update when it is changed - essentially the same as above.
-- The API call is performed by the action creator directly, and only when the API call is complete will the action be dispatched, along with the result.
-The API service can handle exceptional cases / retries.
-- The Store handles the dispatched action by simply persisting the state locally and firing the change event.

-But hey, maybe this visual will help:
 ![Diagram showing the above description visually](https://raw.githubusercontent.com/brentvatne/brentvatne.github.io/master/images/angular-flux-async.png)

 I still haven't decided whether this is an approach I will continue to use, but in the limited experience I've had with it, I find that it makes the state of the application easier to reason about.
-You can try doing this yourself with a little library I'm casually working on called [angular-flux](https://github.com/brentvatne/angular-flux) - it just packages up dispatcher.js and provides some useful utility functions for skipping over some of the boilerplate.
+You can try doing this yourself with a little library I'm casually working on (as in YMMV if you choose to use this in production) called [angular-flux](https://github.com/brentvatne/angular-flux) - it just packages up `dispatcher.js` and provides some utility functions for reducing some of the boilerplate associated with setting up stores, actions and bindings.